The 8th RPI for November-December 2016

 Per Avseth is currently an independent geophysical consultant based in Oslo and an adjunct professor (since 2008) in reservoir geophysics at NTNU in Trondheim.
 Per is an expert in rock physics and quantitative seismic interpretation.
 He has been working in the oil industry for more than 16 years, and he started his career as a seismic interpreter at Norsk Hydro Exploration in Oslo in 1994, after finishing his master of engineering degree in applied petroleum geoscience at NTH (now NTNU) in 1993.
 In the fall of 1994, he pursued graduate studies at Stanford University where he received his PhD in geophysics in 2000.
 In 2001, after a short post-doc position at the same institution, he started at Norsk Hydro Research Center in Bergen, where he worked as a research geophysicist for 5 years.
 After that, he was consulting for 6 years (2006-2012), first in in his own consulting company (Rock Physics Technology), and later with Odin Petroleum, both in Bergen, Norway.
 In 2012, he started working with Spring Energy, a small oil exploration company in Oslo.
 Spring got bought by Tullow Oil in 2013, where he worked as a geophysical adviser until September this year.
 Tullow Oil has recently decided to exit Norway, and Per plans to resume as a consultant doing technical services within rock physics and quantitative seismic interpretation for oil companies.
 However, he plans to dedicate the coming months to update the book he co-authored together with Prof. Tapan Mukerji and Prof. Gary Mavko at Stanford University, titled “Quantitative Seismic Interpretation – Applying Rock Physics Tools to Reduce Interpretation Risk”.
 Currently his research focus is on the links between burial history, rock physics properties and seismic signatures of reservoirs, seals and source rocks on the Norwegian shelf.

-Your secret recipe and pathway for success in becoming a well-known name in the rock physics community
+Your pathway for success in becoming a well-known name in the rock physics community

 Challenges you see in moving rock physics to the next level